oascout25/gora-node-stack/README.md

 This command will download the necessary images and create the required volumes, networks, and containers.

-Register the public key of the participation node to your Goracle Node by visiting https://testnet-app.goracle.io/nodes and following the instructions.
+Register the public key of the participation node to your Goracle Node by visiting https://testnet-app.goracle.io/nodes following the instructions.

 To monitor the logs of your Goracle Node, run:
 ```docker-compose logs -f goracle-node```